 - a.
-Serve as the principal procurement advisor to the FPD. - b.
-Participate in the formulation of the DOE and NNSA Acquisition Strategy and Acquisition Plan. - c.
-Work with the IPT to develop solicitations and evaluate and award mission-oriented contracts. - d.
-Serve as a standing member of the CCB with sole authority to modify the contract. - e.
-Work with the IPT to ensure alignment between the PEP and the Contract Management Plan. - f.
-Assist in the development of contract cost, schedule and performance incentives.

-g.
-Incorporate the applicable clauses, and terms and conditions in the solicitation and the contract.
-Ensure that the prime contractor complies with the requirements to include subcontractor flow down requirements of this Order, FAR clauses and EVMS-related terms and conditions as identified by the FPD.
+Serves as the principal procurement advisor to the FPD. - b.
+Participates in the formulation of the DOE and NNSA Acquisition Strategy and Acquisition Plan. - c.
+Works with the IPT to develop solicitations and evaluates and awards mission-oriented contracts. - d.
+Serves as a standing member of the CCB with sole authority to modify the contract. - e.
+Works with the IPT to ensure alignment between the PEP and the Contract Management Plan. - f.
+Assists in the development of contract cost, schedule and performance incentives. - g.
+Incorporates the applicable clauses, and terms and conditions in the solicitation and the contract.
+Ensures that the prime contractor complies with the requirements to include subcontractor flow down requirements of this Order, FAR clauses and EVMS-related terms and conditions as identified by the FPD.